Frames for signal processing on Cayley graphs: Notations and background

 \end{example}

-\begin{remark} The permutahedron $\mathbb P_3$ is pictured in Figure \ref{P3}.
-If we alternatively considered the Cayley graph of $\bbZ_6$ with generating set $\{1,-1\}$, this would produce a six-cycle, which is isomorphic to $\mathbb P_3$.
-We have drawn this six-cycle in a nonstandard way to emphasize that the adjacencies in the graph arise from the generating set and group structure.
-While these graphs are isomorphic, the preferred Fourier bases differ.
-For the Cayley graph of $\bbZ_6$ with generating set $\{1,-1\}$, the preferred Fourier basis consists of the normalized group characters for $\bbZ_6$,
+\begin{remark} The permutahedron $\mathbb P_3$ is pictured in Figure \ref{P3}, and is isomorphic to the 6-cycle.
+The Cayley graph of $\bbZ_6$ with generating set $\{1,-1\}$ is isomorphic to the 6-cycle as well.
+We note that the underlying groups of these two Cayley graphs are very different; in fact, one group is Abelian, and the other is not.
+While these graphs are isomorphic, taking each underlying group and its representation theory into account results in producing different Fourier bases.
+For the Cayley graph of $\bbZ_6$ with generating set $\{1,-1\}$, the Fourier basis consists of the normalized group characters for $\bbZ_6$,

-where $\omega=\exp(2\pi i/6)$, the primitive sixth root of unity.
-However, the preferred Fourier basis for $\mathbb P_3$ is $\mathcal B$, as given above.
-The reason for this difference is because the choice of the group underlying the structure of the graph plays a role in the construction of the Fourier basis.
-Moreover, the underlying group is significant in the context of application; as shown in \cite{paper}, by constructing Cayley frames for the permutahedron, one can leverage the analysis coefficients to interpret ranked data sets.
-As the construction of Cayley frames also relies on the underlying group, it is important to choose a graph representation that appropriately captures the application in question.
-In this section, we have chosen to focus on the symmetric group as the underlying group since the symmetric group is useful in the context of ranked data analysis. \end{remark}
+where $\omega=\exp(2\pi i/6)$ is the primitive sixth root of unity.
+Similar graph Fourier bases, where the underlying group is taken to be $\bbZ_n$, have been used in \cite{GSP-circulant2019} for developing GSP methods applicable to circulant networks.

+On the other hand, the Fourier basis for $\mathbb P_3$ is $\mathcal B$, as described in Example~\ref{example:P3}.
+A Fourier basis similar to ${\mathcal B}$, where the underlying group is taken to be the symmetric group, was used in \cite{paper} to develop GSP methods for analyzing ranked data sets.
+The symmetric group $\mathbb{S}_3$, which consists of all permutations of three objects, and its Cayley graphs are particularly well-suited for developing GSP when the data consists of rankings involving three items (see \cite{paper} for applications of GSP based on ${\mathbb P}_n$ to analysis of ranked data). \end{remark}